AdobeDocs/commerce-admin.en/help/merchandising-promotions/price-rules-cart-coupon.md

 Coupon codes can be sent by email, or included in newsletters, catalogs, and advertisements.
 The list of coupon codes can be exported and sent to a commercial printer.
 You can also create in-store coupons with a quick response code that shoppers can scan with their smart phones.
 The QR code can link to a page on your site with more information about the promotion.

-As of Commerce 2.4.7, multiple coupons can be applied to a cart.
-This can be done by the Merchants using shopping assistance.
+As of Commerce 2.4.7, shoppers can apply multiple coupons to a cart.
+Merchants can also apply multiple coupons using shopping assistance.

 ## Configure coupon codes